-Our consolidated financial statements included elsewhere herein have been presented on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+Our consolidated financial statements and unaudited interim financial statements included elsewhere in this prospectus have been presented on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 We have financed our activities principally from the issuance of ordinary shares and debt securities.
 We have experienced recurring losses since inception and expect to incur additional losses in the future in connection with research and development activities.

 In the year ended December 31, 2021, we raised net proceeds of \$22.2 million through the Offering and at December 31, 2021 we had \$12.2 million of cash and cash equivalents after funding net cash used in operations for the year ended December 31, 2021 of \$9.7 million.
+In the six months ended June 30, 2022, we raised net proceeds of \$1.8 million through the sale of our common stock.
+As of June 30, 2022 we had \$7.8 million of cash after funding net cash used in operations for the six month period ended June 30, 2022 of \$5.6 million, \$2.4 million of which was used in operation for the three months ended June 30, 2022.